BriceKNelson/GoogleDataAnalyticsCapstone/README.md

 * Casual riders use the bikes for longer periods of time mostly on the weekends.
 * Casual riders mostly using the bikes around summer time(May-Sept.)

-To increase annual members i would suggest, through the use of digiatal media, increase the awareness of the benifits of being an annual member especially during the summer months.
+To increase annual members I would suggest, through the use of digiatal media, increase the awareness of the benifits of being an annual member especially during the summer months.